Now Reading

 characters from the netflix show supacell

-It is important to note that even though sickle cell disease is predominant within the Black community, it is not exclusive to Black people.
-The sickle cell trait increases survival chances for malaria, which is more common in Africa, hence the predominance of the disease amongst people of African descent.
+While sickle cell disease is predominant within the Black community, it is not exclusive to Black people.
+The sickle cell trait increases survival chances for malaria, which is more common in Africa.
+As a result, the disease is predominant amongst people of African descent.

-Despite the prevalence of the diseases amongst Black people, there is a huge lack of awareness and Supacell has already been instrumental in changing that.
-The representation of people living with the disease and the challenges in receiving medical care have been applauded by viewers living with sickle cell.
+Despite the prevalence of the diseases amongst Black people, there is a huge lack of awareness, and Supacell is instrumental in changing that.
+Viewers living with sickle cell are applauding the representation of people living with the disease.
+Additionally, the challenges in receiving medical care are a big highlight of the show.

 @hersickledjourney